miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 ---
 title: "Future-Proofing in the Age of AI: Beyond Vibe Coding"
 permalink: /futureproof/age-of-ai-vibe-coding/
-description: Facing a day of client calls, I use this early morning reflection to explore how I'm managing my time and future-proofing my skills in the age of AI.
-I argue against the superficiality of 'vibe coding,' emphasizing that lasting value comes from deep technical expertise, problem-solving in a flow state, and developing systems like Pipulate, ensuring I remain a skilled 'Carpenter' rather than a dependent 'Oyster' by aligning my passion, skills, and livelihood while navigating the complexities and potential pitfalls highlighted in classic sci-fi.
+description: Facing a day of client calls and system development, I'm using this early morning window to reflect on managing my time and future-proofing my skills amidst the rapid AI shift.
+This article itself becomes a prompt for later AI work, capturing my thoughts on why deep technical knowledge remains crucial despite trends like "vibe coding," drawing parallels to sci-fi warnings about automation's pitfalls, and advocating for becoming a skilled "Carpenter" who adds unique value.
+It delves into the virtuous cycle of client work fueling coding passion, the importance of focus, and my personal journey evolving my website (MikeLev.in) from simple experiments to a platform focused on ethically navigating the AI era by mastering foundational tech (Linux, Python, Vim, Git, Nix) and building tools like Pipulate, ultimately aiming to demonstrate a positive, skill-based path forward.
 layout: post
 sort_order: 1
 ---